ezeromo24/XSS-Keylogger-Simulation-OWASP-Juice-Shop-/README.md

 ## Data Capture

 **Both attacker and victim machines:**
-Now that the victim is on the infected `saved-payment-methods` webpage, they enter their 'credit card details' and pay for the 'Deluxe Membership'.
-Behind the scenes, the victims keypresses are being logged.
+Now that the victim is on the infected `saved-payment-methods` webpage, they enter their (simulated credit card details) and pays for the 'Deluxe Membership'.
+Behind the scenes, the victim's keypresses are being logged.

-**The victim enters their credintials:**
+**The victim enters their credentials:**

 <img width="238" height="206" alt="victim_creds" src="https://github.com/user-attachments/assets/e552db2f-f80f-4471-a4eb-03b7aa379104" />